-- Nervous system
+- Nervous system, and

-- Basal Metabolic Rate (BMR), also known as Metabolism
+- Basal Metabolic Rate (BMR), also known as Metabolism.

 Thyroid disorders that are left untreated can develop into more complicated issues including autoimmune diseases.
-If you hadn’t guessed, in most cases where people suffer from thyroid problems these are typically to an iodine deficiency.
+If you hadn’t guessed, in most cases where people suffer from thyroid problems these are typically connected to an iodine deficiency.

 3. Eating Seaweed Supports a Healthy Heart

 Did you know that one of the biggest benefits of Seamoss is that it is a reliable source of vitamins, minerals, and essential fatty acids?
 A short list of these includes:

 That’s just a peek at the powerhouse that Seamoss is when it comes to supporting heart health.
 With a consistent supply of these, you could notice effects such as: